solidjs-community/solid-primitives/packages/event-listener/README.md

 Can be used to listen to DOM or Custom Events on window, document, list of HTML elements or any EventTarget.
 The target prop can be reactive.

 ### How to use it

-A very straightforward primitive that handles multiple elements according to a single event binding.

 ```ts
 import { createEventListener } from "@solid-primitives/event-listener";